HenryMorocho/about-us/README.md

 ### Teams

-According to the [Agile Manifesto](https://assets.uits.iu.edu/pdf/Agile-Manifesto.pdf): “The best architectures, requirements, and designs emerge from self-organising teams.
+According to the [Agile Manifesto](https://assets.uits.iu.edu/pdf/Agile-Manifesto.pdf): “The best architectures, requirements, and designs emerge from self-organising teams."
 Packet’s SWE team has adopted a team structure that allows for autonomy.
 All teams manage their own Kanban board and hold weekly or bi-weekly meetings.
 The teams are assembled according to having these 5 principles in common:

 * Joint tasks to fulfil a compelling mission;
 * Clear boundaries in terms of information flow, alignment with other organisational units, resources or decision-making policies;